Collie

 Collie is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Collie's cultural diversity was found to be below average, with 88.8% of its population being citizens, 87.6% born in Australia, and 97.1% speaking English only at home.
-Christianity is the predominant religion in Collie, making up 41.3% of people there.
-Notably, the 'Other' category comprises 0.5% of Collie's population compared to 0.6% across the rest of WA.
+Christianity is the main religion in Collie, comprising 41.3% of people.
+However, there was an overrepresentation in Other religions, which makes up 0.5% of the population compared to 0.6% across Rest of WA.

 Frequently Asked Questions - Diversity